 Birmingham Tech Week is a not-for-profit community initiative (CIC) which aims to raise the profile of the Birmingham tech scene, encourage inward investment, inspire the next generation, facilitate collaboration and create an ecosystem where tech companies can flourish.

 Exciting & Engaging Events

-This year we had 68 events taking place across 40 locations across the City and our strategic partners included, Tech Nation, Innovation Alliance, Department for International Trade and The West Midlands Growth Company - as well as all the local Universities.
-Next year will be even bigger and better!
+Last year we had 68 events taking place across 40 locations across the City and our strategic partners included, Tech Nation, Department for International Trade and The West Midlands Combined Authority - as well as all the local Universities.

 A Week Of Collaboration